 Rachel has a background of experience as a Printed Textile Designer Maker where she has run her own design practice since 2003.
 Rachel's most noted work has been the development of Interactive Wallpaper as a design practice specialising in the design and consultancy of innovative textiles for surface applications.
 Rachel’s professional experience has led her to practice internationally and participate within ground breaking design exhibitions such as Nobel Textiles The I.C.A London in 2009; Design for The Elastic Mind at MOMA New York in 2010; Embracing Technology at The National Craft Galleries Ireland in 2010; Somewhere Totally Else at The Design Museum in 2003; and Pattern Crazy at The Craft Council in 2002.
 Public commission clients have included The BBC, Habitat, Arts Council, Ruthin Craft Centre, MRC Clinical Sciences Centre and NHS Trusts.
 Rachel’s work is held in the collections of the V&A, London and The Whitworth, Manchester.

-Rachel undertook a Scholarship of Teaching and Learning from 2016-17 the result of which was the development of an interdisciplinary learning tool for collaborative pedagogy.
+Rachel undertook a Scholarship of Teaching and Learning from 2016-17 the result of which was the development of learning models for interdisciplinary collaborative pedagogy.
 The outcomes of this research have been published within The Design Journal and at international conferences including The European Design Academy Conference in Rome 2017 and at The Canadian Craft Biennale 2017.

 A wordpress blog has been devised to document Rachel's Pedagogic Development Practice and Academic development and study undertaken.
 Rachel is currently studying for an MA in Higher Education, the progress of which is also documented on this blog.
 Details…